FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 The draft Annual Budget for 2024 has been prepared in the context of maintaining the service

-provision at the same levels as 2023 while also enhancing resources in key priority areas--- 3
+provision at the same levels as 2023 while also enhancing resources in key priority areas
+---
+3

 identified through engagement with Councillors.
 These key priority areas would bring focus